Top 50 Best Poker Movies To Watch

 Average

-Lock Stock and Two Smoking Barrels is a British crime caper by Guy Ritchie.
-The film catapulted him to international acclaim and also introduced Jason Statham, who was a professional diver.
+"Lock, Stock and Two Smoking Barrels" is a British crime caper directed by Guy Ritchie that gained him international recognition.
+This film also introduced Jason Statham, known at the time as a professional diver, to movie audiences.

 19